JnrEng/mc-tparrow/README.md

 **Congratulations on completing the Teleportation Arrow!**

-**Make sure to save your file in the correct location and test your mod**
+Make sure to **save your file in the correct location and test your mod**.